lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

    * Update parameters to proper value.
       * url: url for the CSW 2.0.2 GetRecords request
-      * type: the type should be "csw2" for CSW 2.0.2
+      * type: The type should be "csw2" for CSW 2.0.2
-      * enabled: if enabled, check box will be checked in the search drop down list by default
+      * enabled: If enabled, check box will be checked in the search drop down list by default
-      * useProxy: indicate if the url will go through a proxy
+      * useProxy: It indicates whether the url will go through a proxy
-      * profile: use CSW2_Geoportal1 for profile
+      * profile: Use CSW2_Geoportal1 for as profile name for Esri Geoportal Server
-      * disableContentType: set to true to disable contentType in the header
+      * disableContentType: Set the value to true to disable contentType in the header